A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

-Bawden et al. \cite{Bawden:17} used multi-encoder NMT models to exploit context from the previous source sentence by combining the information from the context and current source sentence using either concatenation, gating or hierarchical attention.
-They also experimented with an approach that decoded both the previous and current target sentence using the multiple encoders on the source-side.
-Although they reported deteriorated BLEU scores when using the target-side context, they did highlight its importance.
+Bawden et al. \cite{Bawden:17} used multi-encoder NMT models that exploit context from the previous source sentence by combining the information from the context and current source sentence through concatenation, gating or hierarchical attention.
+They also experimented with an approach that decoded the previous and current target sentence together using multiple encoders on the source-side.
+Although they reported deteriorated BLEU scores when using the target-side context, they did highlight its importance through evaluation on test sets for coreference, coherence and cohesion.

-A recent work by Yamagishi and Komachi \cite{Yamagishi:19} also investigated the use of source and target-side contexts by comparing models which encode these contexts via separate encoders and the ones which utilise the hidden states obtained from a pre-trained NMT baseline.
-The latter is referred to as weight sharing and has also been utilised by \cite{Maruf:18, Miculicich:18, Maruf:2019}.
-This work reported that the models using weight sharing almost always outperform the ones using separate context encoders for a variety of language-pairs and hypothesise this to be due to better regularisation.
-Further, they also reached the same conclusion as \cite{Maruf:18, Miculicich:18, Maruf:2019}, that is, using target-side context is as important as the source-side context.
+A recent work by Yamagishi and Komachi \cite{Yamagishi:19} investigates models which encode source and target-side contexts via separate encoders and the ones which utilise the hidden states obtained from a pre-trained NMT baseline.
+The latter is referred to as weight sharing and has also been employed in \cite{Maruf:18, Miculicich:18, Maruf:2019}.
+This work reports that models using weight sharing almost always outperform the ones using separate context encoders for a variety of language-pairs and hypothesise this to be due to better regularisation.
+Further, they reached the same conclusion as \cite{Maruf:18, Miculicich:18, Maruf:2019}, that is, using target-side context is as important as the source-side context.